juandebravo/webrtc-box/README.md

 That's it.

+It might happen that you find out an issue while launching the box due to VirtualBox Guest Additions not being installed.
+If that's the case, please execute:

+    host $ ./install_vbox_guest_additions.sh

 ## What's In The Box

 * **Note**: You can choose either clone the [adapter](https://github.com/webrtc/adapter) at the same root folder as this repository or let the bootstrap script clone the repository for you. *adapter* repo will be available in */adapter* folder in the vagrant box.